simokitkat/Product-preview-card-component/README.md

-# This is a HTML & CSS responsive design.
+# This is a HTML & CSS responsive design!